BadMagic100/TheRealJournalRando/ContributingToLogic.md

   the macro file.
 * If a given enemy may warrant a combat macro in the future, please *do* use the macro in the waypoint logic but leave the macro expression as `ANY` to allow future updates.
+* If you're using a combat macro, place it as the last term in the corresponding waypoint.